 "IS militants have stepped up attacks against the Taliban since their mid-August takeover, signalling a widening conflict between them.
 IS maintains a strong presence in the eastern province of Nangarhar, where it has claimed responsibility for several killings in the provincial capital of Jalalabad. [...]

-Attacks in Kabul have so far been rare, but in recent weeks IS has shown signs it is expanding its footprint beyond the east and closer toward the capital.
-On Friday Taliban fighters raided an IS hideout just north of Kabul in Parwan province.
-The raid came after an IS roadside bomb wounded four Taliban fighters in the area."
+Attacks in Kabul have so far been rare, but in recent weeks IS has shown signs it is expanding its footprint beyond

 Long War Journal, Testimony: The Biden's Administration policy in Afghanistan, 30 September 2021